-Published data showed that the RRE group also had an improvement in VO{2peak} ,13 suggesting that many of the patients in the control group performed exercise as recommended during the study period.
+Published data showed that the RRE group also had an improvement in VO2peak, (13) suggesting that many of the patients in the control group performed exercise as recommended during the study period.
 However, there are no objective data on how and how much the RRE group exercised.
-There are several possible explanations why patients in the RRE group also increased their VO{2peak} .
+There are several possible explanations why patients in the RRE group also increased their VO2peak.
 Recommendations of regular exercise may be sufficient for some patients to increase their daily activity.
-Additionally, being part of a research study in which VO{2peak} was measured three times in 1 year may be an extra motivational factor.
-This is supported by a recent study in a general population of older adults, which showed that the control group exercised with higher intensity than the MCT group.21 Assuming that the RRE group followed the recommendations they were given, the present study therefore indicates that performing activities leading to improved VO{2peak}, including supervised exercise training but not excluding other activities, is accompanied by reductions in hs-cTnT in patients with HFrEF.
-The study also confirmed the hypothesis that exercise training could lead to reduced chronic subclinical myocardial injury as measured by hscTnT, even if the mean absolute reduction was numerically small.
+Additionally, being part of a research study in which VO2peak was measured three times in one year may be an extra motivational factor.
+This is supported by a recent study in a general population of older adults, which showed that the control group exercised with higher intensity than the MCT group.
+(21) Assuming that the RRE group followed the recommendations they were given, the present study therefore indicates that performing activities leading to improved VO2peak, including supervised exercise training but not excluding other activities, is accompanied by reductions in hscTnT in HFrEF patients.
+The study also confirmed the hypothesis that exercise training could lead to reduced chronic subclinical myocardial injury as measured by hs-cTnT, even if the mean absolute reduction was numerically small.
 This may be related to the fact that the patients were optimally medically treated or that the average potential for cardiac improvement in the included patients was not very large.
-Furthermore, there were individual differences with larger effects in some patients, and hs-cTnT increases in others.
-Despite the findings of reduced mean myocardial injury, the present study did not show differences among HIIT, MCT, and RRE, suggesting that training intensity and mode (supervised vs. home-based training) did not affect chronic myocardial injury.
-These findings are in line with the well-known positive effects of exercise training on contractility and remodelling in skeletal muscle.22
+Furthermore, there were individual differences with larger effects in some patients and hs-cTnT increases in others.
+Despite the findings of reduced mean myocardial injury, the present study did not show differences among HIIT, MCT and RRE, suggesting that training intensity and mode (supervised vs. home-based training) did not affect chronic myocardial injury.
+These findings are in line with the well-known positive effects of exercise training on contractility and remodelling in skeletal muscle.
+(22)

-The SMARTEX-HF trial found that exercise training increased VO{2peak} and reduced LVEDD.13 The increase in VO{2peak} was also associated with increased HR{peak} from BL to 12 weeks, the ability to increase workload during the training period, lower NYHA class, higher LVEF, and lower age.
-Thus, younger and less symptomatic patients had a better training response than older and more symptomatic patients.18 Of the factors previously associated with increased VO{2peak}, only age was independently associated with hs-cTnT concentrations in the present analysis.
-Effects on hs-cTnT by the other mentioned factors could seem to be mediated or confounded by VO{2peak}.
+The SMARTEX-HF trial found that exercise training increased VO2peak and reduced LVEDD.
+(13) The increase in VO2peak was also associated with increased HRpeak from BL to 12w, the ability to increase workload during the training period, lower NYHA class, higher LVEF, and lower age.
+Thus, younger and less symptomatic patients had a better training response than older and more symptomatic patients.
+(18) Of the factors previously associated with increased VO2peak, only age was independently associated with hs-cTnT concentrations in the present analysis.
+Effects on hs-cTnT by the other mentioned factors could seem to be mediated or confounded by VO2peak.

-In the HF-ACTION study, no associations between cTnT and exercise training were found when comparing a training programme comprising 36 supervised sessions with usual care.14 However, whereas the training programme in the present study included three supervised exercise sessions per week, each session lasting 37-48 min depending on the training method, the 36 sessions in the HF-ACTION study took place over a median time of 3.8 months and the participants exercised a median time of 76 min/week during the first 3 months.14 Thus, there is reason to believe that the participants in the present study had a higher training load between baseline and follow-up at 12 weeks.
+In the HF-ACTION study, no associations between cTnT and exercise training were found when comparing a training program comprising 36 supervised sessions with usual care.
+(14) However, whereas the training program in the present study included 3 supervised exercise sessions per week, each session lasting 37-48 minutes depending on the training method, the 36 sessions in the HF-ACTION study took place over a median time of 3.8 months and the participants exercised a median time of 76 minutes per week during the first 3 months.
+(14) Thus, there is reason to believe that the participants in the present study had a higher training load between baseline and follow-up at 12w.
 Myocardial injury in HF-ACTION was measured using a contemporary cTnT analysis and not the high-sensitivity assay.
-The combination of higher compliance and intensity of the training programme and the use of hs-cTnT in the present study enabled the detection of small changes in cTnT concentrations during the training period.
+The combination of higher compliance and intensity of the training program and the use of hs-cTnT in the present study enabled the detection of small changes in cTnT concentrations during the training period.